US Army WLAs in Wartime Photos and Publications

 the 1st Armored Division 'Old Ironsides' poses on his ride, nicknamed

 'Rosalie II'.
 The WLA is marked as the 5th vehicle of the 1st Armored Regiment's Reconnaissance Squadron of the 1st Armored Division (1/\1/\R5).
 At this point the 1AD was still a 'Heavy' Amored Division and would only change to a 'Light' AD on September 15th, 1943.
-The rider has attached a metal box above the rear lights and has turned the lights 90° in doing so.
+The rider has attached a metal box to the rear fender and the rear lights have been lowered and rotated 90° in doing so.
 The US Army License Plate showing the USA number without a 'W' is clearly visible.
 The bicycle style kick starter pedal and parkerised circuit breaker cover are typical for an early to mid-production Type III. |

 ![]() Photo from the Webmaster's Collection |